 A good portion of the challenge can be in the ambiguity of the signals our bodies are sending and our ability to interpret what those signals actually mean.
-Really, how many of us are taught to distinguish the subtleties between feeling: stiff, sore, fatigue, spasm, tight, cramped, adhered, locked, overstretched, and other states?
-Mostly what we know is that we’re uncomfortable and we want that bit to stop!
+Really, how many of us are taught to distinguish the subtleties between feeling: stiff, sore, fatigue, spasm, tight, cramped, adhered, locked, overstretched, and other states? see this website Mostly what we know is that we’re uncomfortable and we want that bit to stop!

 What I come across most frequently is the perception that “THERE” is where the discomfort/pain is located, so therefore “THERE” is where the problem must be.

 This is usually accompanied by a lot of self-work, icing, rubbing, heat, desperate poking with sticks, and other means that doesn’t really seem to alleviate the problem for long, though they may feel good in the moment.